Vendicated/lottie2gif/README.md

-# Apng2Gif
+# Lottie2Gif

-Script to convert apngs to gif because everything else is kinda ughhh to use
+Script to convert lotties to gif because everything else is kinda ughhh to use

 Just a wrapper script around Samsung's rlottie and LFE